tom-clik/clikpage/_notes/data_sets.md

 # Data Sets

 To generate the data for menus, lists, and other content with multiple values, "data sets" define the type of data and the search criteria.

 Usually the criteria is a just a tag, but it can be more complicated.

 ## Data types

 A "data type" defines the fields available to show on a page.
-Some fields are standard.
 They are all based on a standard data record, and can extend this with custom field definitions.

 ### Standard fields